Gazetteers and databases of buildings by area in the British Isles

 Isle of Man

-On the Isle of Man, the goverment registers buildings and structures identified as having special architectural or historical interest, and maintains a list of Registered Buildings (without descriptions.)
+On the Isle of Man, the government registers buildings and structures identified as having special architectural or historical interest, and maintains a list of Registered Buildings (without descriptions.)

 Scotland